Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization: Fermi-acceleration simulation

-As observed from our simulation data, see gray area in Fig.~\ref{fig3}(a, d), the largest exponent appears to saturate at $\alpha = 2$.
-This is confirmed by Ref.~\cite{bouchet_minimal_2004} to be the scaling law for this model.
-For any experimental system with finite size and disorder strength, this exponent will be expected for long times.
-This can be intuitively understood in finite-amplitude disorder, where after sufficient acceleration, particles will have energies above the large majority of the disorder and acceleration saturates.
-Effectively, there are hardly any potential features high enough to further accelerate the particle.
-On the other side, as was shown in Refs.~\cite{levi_hyper-transport_2012, jayannavar_nondiffusive_1982, golubovic_classical_1991}, even exponents $\alpha > 2$ beyond the ballistic regime, called hyper transport, can be expected inside dynamic disorder.
-To estimate the efficiency with which we can increase the energy in our experimental system, we compare the relevant present timescales.
-For the maximally dynamic disorder, local disorder dynamics occur on the decorrelation timescale of $\corrtime = \SI{285}{\micro\second}$~\cite{nagler_ultracold_2022}.
-The timescale of the inverse Fermi energy corresponds to $h / E_\mathrm{F} \approx \SI{80}{\micro\second}$, where $h$ is the Planck constant, i.e., it is smaller by a factor of roughly $3.5$.
-Alternatively, we can estimate the optimal timescale $\tau_\mathrm{opt} \approx \SI{95}{\micro\second}$ to drive superdiffusion as efficiently as possible as described in Ref.~\cite{volpe_brownian_2014} for a classical two-dimensional system, yielding a similar factor.
-Thus, both comparisons clearly indicate that we could enhance the rate of energy increase if we were to achieve higher decorrelation rates which, currently, is technically not possible. \\
+We compare the relevant present rates and inverse timescales to estimate the efficiency with which we can increase the energy in our experimental system.
+For the maximally dynamic disorder, local disorder dynamics occur with the decorrelation rate of $\corrtime = \SI{3.5}{\per\milli\second}$~\cite{nagler_ultracold_2022S}.
+The Fermi energy corresponds to the inverse timescale $E_\mathrm{F} / h \approx \SI{12.5}{\per\milli\second}$, where $h$ is the Planck constant, \textit{i.e.}, it is larger by a factor of roughly $3.5$, see Fig.~\ref{figS1}.
+Around that rate, the exponent from the simulation begins to saturate, while the diffusion coefficient coincides with the experimentally determined $D_2$ from the disorder-free expansion.
+Alternatively, we can estimate the optimal rate $1/\tau_\mathrm{opt} \approx \SI{10.5}{\per\milli\second}$ to drive superdiffusion as efficiently as possible, as described in Ref.~\cite{volpe_brownian_2014S} for a classical two-dimensional system, yielding a similar factor.
+Thus, both comparisons indicate that we could enhance the rate of energy increase if we were to achieve higher decorrelation rates, which is technically not possible yet.
+Additionally, we find that the diffusion coefficient for decorrelation rates $1/\tau_c \geq E_\mathrm{F} / h$ follows a power law with exponent $\nu_\mathrm{FA} \approx 2$, see Fig.~\ref{figS1}(b).
+Since the kinetic energy $E_\mathrm{kin} \sim v_\mathrm{p}^2 \sim D_2$ of a particle with velocity $v_\mathrm{p}$ increases with $\decorrrate^{\nu_\mathrm{FA}} \sim v_\mathrm{s}^{\nu_\mathrm{FA}}$ (with average scatterer velocity $v_\mathrm{s}$, see Fig.~\ref{fig1}(d)), we recover $E_\mathrm{kin} \sim v_\mathrm{s}^2$, which is the expected scaling for second-order Fermi acceleration~\cite{ostrowski_diffusion_1997S, bouchet_minimal_2004S}.